Guidance

 Applications should be submitted via our Fluxx application portal at bng.fluxx.io.
 An account can be registered for free on the website and it is possible to save the progress of an application whilst working on it.
 All supporting documents can be submitted via the portal.

-The application portal will close at 3pm on Tuesday 16 January 2024 and it will not be possible to submit an application after this date unless permission has been provided prior to the deadline by Bòrd na Gàidhlig officers.
+The application portal will close at 3pm on Wednesday 10 December 2025 and it will not be possible to submit an application after this date unless permission has been provided by Bòrd na Gàidhlig officers.

-If you have any issues with the portal or have any questions about the application please email us at tabhartas@gaidhlig.scot.
+If you have any issues with the portal, wish to receive the application materials in a different format, or have any questions about the application please email us as soon as possible at tabhartas@gaidhlig.scot.

-When submitting your application, you must include the required supporting documents, as follows:
+When submitting your application, unless applying on behalf of a school, you must include the required supporting documents, as follows:

 Essential